*This essay “In Their Own Words” is written by Tonya Procor, a loving mother of a son with autism.*

 Which means I am supersensitive to sounds;

-them.
+I hear all of them.
 Even the smallest of sounds.

 When I get overloaded with too many